Hawk Species at Hawk Mountain

 Field marks: Large, heavy-bodied, carrion-eating, black bird, with short tail and broad plank-like wings tipped with white.

 Flight behavior: Typically migrates in small flocks of up to several dozen birds.
 Soars extensively.
 Does not rock back and forth like the Turkey Vulture.
-Rarely migrates early in the morning or late in the afternoon.

 W-L ratio: 2.3:1